Ramla: White Tower

-The Tower of Ramla, also known as the White Tower, was built in the 13th century.
-It served as the minaret of the White Mosque (al-Masjid al-Abyad) erected by Caliph Suleiman in the 8th century, of which only remnants are to be seen today.
+The White Mosque of Ramle, also known as the 'White Tower', was built in the 13th century.
+It served as the minaret of the White Mosque (al-Masjid al-Abyad) erected by Sulayman ibn Abd al-Malik, the seventh Ummayyad caliph, in the 8th century, of which only remnants are to be seen today.
 The tower is six stories high, with a spiral staircase of 119 steps.